masa-finance/masa-oracle/docs/welcome-to-masa/welcome-to-masa.md

 ## The Masa Solution

-Masa has built the leading a marketplace for data and compute, connecting data and compute contributors with developers.
+Masa has built the leading marketplace for data and compute, connecting data and compute contributors with developers.
 Our platform incentivizes people to contribute specialized data sets and sell compute resources in an open, permissionless manner.

 Key features of the Masa network include:

 - **Fair AI**: Masa pioneers the concept of Fair AI, transparently attributing results to contributors and rewarding them whenever their data is used in applications.
 This solves a major problem for developers and companies, helping them avoid liability from using content without proper licensing.

-- **Specialized Data & Open Source LLMs**: Masa enables the to contribution of specialized data sets to train AI models and access to open source LLMs provisioned by workers.
+- **Specialized Data & Open Source LLMs**: Masa enables the contribution of specialized data sets to train AI models and access to open source LLMs provisioned by workers.
 This empowers builders to create the most valuable and specialized AI applications by leveraging unique data and powerful open source LLMs, all within a decentralized, permissionless ecosystem.

 - **Open Marketplace**: Our open, permissionless marketplace democratizes access to AI training data and compute resources.
 Contributors can earn rewards by contributing data and selling compute, while developers can access the resources they need to build innovative applications.